pwentz/localRecord/README.md

 ## LocalRecord
-an ORM for localStorage that works like ActiveRecord.
-I did my best to replicate the way ActiveRecord works with these functions, so that those familiar with the popular ORM can pick up this module right away.
+an object relational mapper for localStorage that works like ActiveRecord, the popular ORM from the Rails framework.
+I did my best to replicate the way ActiveRecord works with these functions, so that those coming from Rails can pick this up right away.

 ### Table of Contents
 - [All](https://github.com/pwentz/localRecord#all)